 The alternative to that is sustainable fashion that doesn’t harm the earth.
 An example is the fashion label Doodlage.
 They have taken sustainable fashion to the next level by creating clothing that is made from upcycled materials, such as factory waste.
 You can start a clothing business that makes people happy and saves the environment!

 Right to Repair has gained massive traction in recent years.
 27 states in the US have bills that allow people to repair their electronics without repercussions from companies.
 It gives people the option of choosing to fix their items, rather than looking for new gadgets.
-The accessibility automatically makes this a sustainable practice.
+The accessibility automatically makes this perfect for companies practicing sustainability.